mdneuzerling/woadveil/content/06-magic.md

 Yet there is a boon to be gained from such a tragedy, for amalgams are said to hold knowledge lost to time.

+## Noetic sickness

+Noetic residue is filth, and its combustion leaves a stain upon a mage.
+The cost of magic is _noetic sickness_, the lingering maladies that remain after the burning of effluence.

+The initial effects are psychological --- stray thoughts that are not the mage's own, or new affectations and mannerisms.
+These fade in minutes.
+But should the mage continue to burn noetic residue before recovering, then the physical symptoms begin.
+The mage experience tremors, vacant stares, and rapid shifts in temperature.

+For the most part, noetic sickness is short-term and manageable.
+The psyche reasserts itself against the fumes of channelling.
+As mages hone their craft, they are able to burn greater amounts of noetic residue without escalating symptoms.
+In moments of true desperation, mages can reach for magic beyond their aptitude.
+This is when noetic sickness can be devastating.

+The mage can find themselves having forgotten their native language, instead speaking the tongue of a land they've never visited.
+Colours could be replaced with sounds, or the mage could feel searing pain whenever they see a wild animal.
+The effects are unpredictable and occasionally permanent.

+Mages of the Lunar-Sanctum are taught to respect the limits of their abilities, and never to reach beyond the

 ## The formation of gods

 Noetic residue is thought-waste, and carries with it only a lingering sense of the thought that bore it.
 But just as mages draw on noetic waste to alter reality, the Noetic Wasterealm can be guided by sapient thought. _Worship_ is a powerful lens that can focus the effluence of the Waste into coherent concepts of great power.
 These are the beings that mortals call [deities](deities.html).